mhucka/mediawiki-google-spreadsheet-extension/README.md

 Usage
 -----

 There are three parts to using this.
-First, you need to add the plug-in to your MediaWiki installation.
+First, you need to add the extension to your MediaWiki installation.
 Second, you need to configure it to be able to access one or more spreadsheets in Google Docs.
-Third, you need to write wiki pages that use the tag provided by the plug-in.
+Third, you need to write wiki pages that use the tag provided by the extension.

-### Installing the plug-in
+### Installing the extension

-Use the same procedure as you would to install any other MediaWiki plug-in.
+Use the same procedure as you would to install any other MediaWiki extension.
 For our MediaWiki installation, it was simply as follows:

 **1**.
 Copy the PHP file to the `extensions` subdirectory in your MediaWiki installation.